 How to Talk with Your Romantic Partner about Menopause

-Let’s be real – it is tough to go through menopause without the support of your loved one.
+Let’s be real – it is tough to go through menopause without the support of your loved ones, including romantic partners.
+Some of us can feel an urge to deal with it on "on your own," but menopause is not a transition you have to go through by yourself.
 This means talking to your romantic partner about your symptoms is a big step on the path to feeling better.
-Menopause is not a transition you have to go through alone.
-Quite the opposite, it is something you can and should discuss with your husband and your family.
-But how exactly should you talk with your romantic partner about menopause?

-Giving your romantic partner more info about how you feel and what you are going through in menopause will be very helpful for your relationship.
-It was found that the better a man’s knowledge about menopause, the higher is the marital satisfaction of his partner (1).
+Giving your romantic partner more info about how you feel can actually be very helpful for your relationship.
+A recent study found that male partners having more knowledge on the topic of menopause can increase the marital satisfaction.
 Being open and honest also goes a long way for your mutual trust.
-Do not forget to thank your partner for being supportive of this important stage in your life.
-If you tackle menopause together, as a team, it will be much easier to manage for both of you.
+If you tackle menopause together, as a team, with love, empathy and understanding, it will be much easier to manage for both of you.

 Make it clear what symptoms of menopause you have and how severe they are.
-It is essential to make your partner feel loved and appreciated and have their support in return.
-For many women, menopause brings a decrease in sex drive because of hormone changes.
-Low libido can also happen because of tiredness, lack of sleep, mental clarity issues, or vaginal discomfort, which are all common in menopausal women.
+For many, menopause hormone changes bring a decrease in sex drive.
+Low libido can also be caused by tiredness, lack of sleep, mental clarity issues, or vaginal discomfort, which are all common in menopausal women.

-Men can feel that their partner has become less interested in being intimate with them.
-Without proper explanation, they would attribute this change to their lack of sexual appeal for their partner.
-And if this happens, there will be misunderstandings, unspoken hurt feelings, and other issues between you.
-Helping your husband come to terms with your menopausal transition can boost your marital satisfaction (2).
-And as you grow older, your sexual relationship does not have to suffer – with the right words; it would only become more profound and more emotional than before.
+Helping your husband come to terms with your menopausal transition can boost your marital satisfaction.
+And as you grow older, your sexual relationship does not have to suffer – with the right discussions, your relationship can become more profound and more emotional than before.